|

 cried Gwirith, suddenly.
 I am going to the Palace.

-Nohear me out, Oliel, she continued, holding up a
+Nohear me out, Oliel!
+She held up a slender hand.

-slender hand.
-I have spent the best part of four years fending
+I have spent the best part of four years fending for myself,

 hear it decided.